Perception Control: Change the Lens, Change the Game

 Investing is not purely logical; it is deeply emotional.
 Behavioural economics, championed by experts like Richard Thaler, shows repeatedly that herd behaviour and the “fear of missing out” override rational decision-making.
 In bullish times, enthusiasm reigns supreme: social media chatter, eye-catching news headlines, and euphoric sentiment can drive even cautious individuals into overvalued markets.
 Conversely, panic sets in swiftly when conditions sour—as if a collective switch flips from euphoria to despair overnight.

 This cycle is sometimes called the “secret desire to lose” because investors collectively often make choices that run counter to their long-term interests.
 They buy overpriced assets at the peak, convinced by crowd psychology that the good times will never end.
 Then, at the first sign of trouble, they sell in a panic—locking in losses.
-This phenomenon was evident in 2021 and 2022 with the frenzy surrounding meme stocks and certain cryptocurrency tokens; novices poured in at extravagant valuations, only to exit amid frantic sell-offs.
+This phenomenon was evident in 2021 and 2022 with the frenzy surrounding meme stocks and specific cryptocurrency tokens; novices poured in at extravagant valuations, only to exit amid frantic sell-offs.

 Technical analysis and disciplined investment strategies offer antidotes to these emotional pitfalls.
 Market veterans urge chart patterns, trend lines, and momentum indicators to break the hype.
 Warren Buffett famously advises, “Be fearful when others are greedy, and greedy when others are fearful,” capturing the essence of contrarian investing.
 Yet applying this wisdom in real time remains challenging when the crowd roars in one direction.
 This is where Perception Management intersects with human psychology: well-timed stories and narratives can intensify emotions, convincing people to act against their best financial interests.